goof23x/a1nastynas/README.md

 # A1Nas - Simple NAS Operating System

 A1Nas is a simple, secure, and powerful NAS operating system built on Ubuntu Server LTS.
-It provides an easy-to-use web interface for managing your storage, with built-in support for ZFS, Docker, and the LSI 9300-16i SAS controller.
+It provides a modern, Google Drive-inspired web interface for managing your storage, with built-in support for ZFS, Docker, and the LSI 9300-16i SAS controller.
+The UI features custom branding and a default background image (`a1nas.png`).

 ## Pre-Installation Checklist